 3. Utilize your platform

-You already have an audience.
+You already have an existing audience.
 They are waiting for you to release merch.
 Subscribing to a YouTube channel, downloading a podcast or following an instagram account means so much more than just consuming content, you become part of a community.
-What better way to unite that community than creating a product that your audience can spot each other at events, share inside jokes and strike up conversations with potential new friends!
+What better way to unite that community than creating merch that your audience can use to spot each other at events, share inside jokes and strike up conversations with potential new friends!

 If you’re stuck for ideas, remember, you have your supporters at your disposal to give you those ideas!
 Read the top YouTube comments, most retweeted tweets or favourite photos to give you inspiration of what your audience resonate with.

 Don’t forget your milestones!
-Creating apparel when you hit milestones immortalises the moment and allows your fans to celebrate with you!
-YouTuber Mr. Fruit’s created new designs for reaching 100k subscribers, 200k subscribers…all the way up to 800k subscribers and sold close to 15,000 products in the process.
+Creating apparel when you hit milestones immortalises the moment and allows your fans to celebrate with you.
+Check out this post for more ideas on how to create designs for an existing audience.

 4. Make money